tarwn/lessthandot-hugo/blogs/content/posts/2013-01-15-scripts-to-detect-data-warehouse.md

   - t-sql

 ---
-Standards and best practices are like flu shots you take before you&#8217;re infected; Database best practices protect your databases from bad things.
+Standards and best practices are like flu shots you take before you're infected; Database best practices protect your databases from bad things.
 But, we all make mistakes.
-It could be because we&#8217;re on a time crunch, or we&#8217;re lazy (which I&#8217;m guilty of by the way), or maybe it&#8217;s part of being a developer.
+It could be because we're on a time crunch, or we're lazy (which I'm guilty of by the way), or maybe it's part of being a developer.

-Common mistakes include: tables without a primary key, column name problems, missing foreign keys, etc., This is where I love LTD&#8217;s very own [SQLCop][1].
+Common mistakes include: tables without a primary key, column name problems, missing foreign keys, etc., This is where I love LTD's very own [SQLCop][1].
 I can quickly go on with my database development and rely on SQLCop to [detect the issues][2].
 It saves time and ensures that database standards are met.

-However, there are some issues explicit to data warehouses that SQLCop doesn&#8217;t look for.
+However, there are some issues explicit to data warehouses that SQLCop doesn't look for.
 I list those issues below and provide scripts to detect them.
 I use these scripts in conjunction with SQLCop.

-#### Detect tables in a data warehouse that aren&#8217;t prefixed with either Dim or Fact:
+#### Detect tables in a data warehouse that aren't prefixed with either Dim or Fact:

 Tables in a warehouse are generally prefixed with Dim and Fact for dimensions and fact respectively, to easily distinguish them.